Share on facebook

 Ever wondered whether candies expire?
 We all have our favourite types of candies that we like to stock.
 Maybe you’re the friend everyone gives their licorice jelly beans to, or maybe you’re the kind who prefers sour worms, or salt water taffy.
 Whatever category you fit into, it’s worth familiarizing yourself with a little candy history, and more importantly, the various shelf lives of your favourite candies to ensure you’re eating them at their best.

 Let’s commence with a quick rundown of the various forms of candy.
-In this broad list we include candy corn, marshmallows, chewing gum, chocolate bars, and even truffles.
-Chocolate also fits perfectly into the candy category.
-Candy is any tiny treat that’s mostly sugar.
+In this broad list, we include candy corn, marshmallows, chewing gum, chocolate bars, and even truffles.
+If you wonder whether chocolate fits into this category or not, the answer is not as clear-cut.
+But long story short, chocolate can generally be considered candy, just like any tiny treat that’s mostly sugar.

 Eventually, kids cottoned on to the sugary coatings on medicinal lozenges.
 When they began spending their own pocket money on it, this is when companies started marketing different types of candies toward children.